skylargale/skylargale.github.io/_pages/cv.md

 Education
 ======
-Ph.D. in Atmospheric Science and Climate Science, University of Washington, 2028 (expected)
+Ph.D. in Atmospheric and Climate Science, University of Washington, 2028 (expected)

 B.S. in Engineering Physics, Double Minor in Applied Math and Atmospheric and Oceanic Sciences, University of Colorado Boulder, 2023